Find Affordable College Courses

 Psychology majors at CNM take out an average of $8,967 in student loans while working on their egree.

-Read full report on Psychology at Central New Mexico Community College
+Full Psychology at Central New Mexico Community College Report

-University of Houston - Downtown came in at #6 in this year’s edition of the Most Popular Online Psychology Schools in the Southwest Region ranking.
-Located in the city of Houston, UH Downtown is a public school with a fairly large student population.
+University of Houston - Downtown did quite well in this year’s ranking of the best schools for psychology students.
+It came in at #6 on the list.
+Located in the large city of Houston, UH Downtown is a public school with a fairly large student population.

 After completing their degree, psychology graduates from UH Downtown carry an average student debtload of $30,015.